Competitor Pricing

 The Basic Plan: For Solo Practitioners and Small Firms

-• Best For: Independent tax preparers, CPAs just starting their own practice, or very small firms with a limited number of 1040 clients.
+• Best For: Independent tax preparers, CPAs starting their own practice, or very small firms with a limited number of 1040 clients.

-• Starting Price: Approximately $50 per month.
+• Starting Price: Around $50 per month.

 The Standard Plan: For Growing Firms

-• Starting Price: Ranges from $100 to $150 per month.
+• Starting Price: Ranges from 100 to 150 per month.

 The Premium/Enterprise Plan: For Large Firms and Custom Needs